Laviska Shenault Jr. Player Prop Bets for NFL Week 8 | Jacksonville vs. Seattle 10/31/2021

 Season Stats

-- Shenault (three red zone targets) has been the recipient of 15.8% of his team's 19 red zone pass attempts.
+- With three targets in the red zone this season, Shenault has been on the receiving end of 15.8% of his team's 19 red zone pass attempts.

-- The Jaguars have run 60.5% passing plays and 39.5% rushing plays this season.
-They rank 29th in the NFL in scoring.
+- The Jaguars, who rank 29th in the NFL in points scored, have dropped back to pass 60.5% of the time while opting for the ground attack 39.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Shenault's matchup with the Seahawks.